HLA-F

 HLA class I histocompatibility antigen, alpha chain F is a protein that in humans is encoded by the HLA-F gene.
 It is an empty intracellular molecule that encodes a non-classical heavy chain anchored to the membrane and forming a heterodimer with a β-2 microglobulin light chain.
 It belongs to the HLA class I heavy chain paralogues that separate from most of the HLA heavy chains.
 HLA-F is localized in the endoplasmic reticulum and Golgi apparatus, and is also unique in the sense that it exhibits few polymorphisms in the human population relative to the other HLA genes; however, there have been found different isoforms from numerous transcript variants found for the HLA-F gene.
-Its pathways include INF-gamma signaling and CDK-mediated phosphorylation (cyclin-dependent kinase) and removal of the Saccharomyces cerevisiae Cdc6 protein, which is crucial for functional DNA replication.
+Its pathways include IFN-gamma signaling and CDK-mediated phosphorylation (cyclin-dependent kinase) and removal of the Saccharomyces cerevisiae Cdc6 protein, which is crucial for functional DNA replication.

 HLA-F

 The Major Histocompatibility Complex (MHC) is a group of cell surface proteins that in humans is also called the Human Leukocyte Antigen (HLA) complex.
 These proteins are encoded by a cluster of genes known as the HLA locus.
 The HLA locus occupies a ~ 3Mbp stretch that is located on the short arm of chromosome 6, specifically on 6p21.1-21.3.
 The MHC proteins are classified into three main categories, namely class I, II, and III.
 There are over 140 genes within the HLA locus and they are often called HLA genes.
 HLA-A, B, and C are the classical class I genes and HLA-E, F and G are the nonclassical class I genes.
 The protein encoded from the gene HLA-F was originally isolated from the human lymphoblastoid cell line 721.